 Properly defending DUIs and other criminal driving cases requires expertise and experience.
 The offences themselves are highly technical and there is a massive body of case law that applies specifically to this area.
 Choosing a lawyer with extensive and up to date knowledge of criminal driving law and the relevant Charter litigation is key.

 Every case requires a careful review to identify all of the relevant legal issues and determine the possible defences.
 You are entitled to review all of the Crown’s case against you and obtain legal advice before deciding whether or not to plead guilty.
 We understand that a criminal charge and the loss of your license is tremendously difficult to deal with.
 We will meet with you as quickly as possible to help you assess the strength and weaknesses of your case so that you can make the best decision.

 Our firm successfully defends hundreds of criminal driving cases each year.
 If you are charged with a criminal driving offence, please contact us for a free initial consultation.

-T.B. was charged with impaired driving and driving with a blood alcohol level over .08 after a traffic stop.
-Mr. McKay filed a Charter motion alleging a breach of T.B.’s section 7 Charter right to full disclosure.
-The Crown agreed to withdraw all of the charges prior to trial.
+A.R. was charged with impaired driving and driving with a blood alcohol level over .08 after being stopped at Calgary Police Checkstop.
+Mr. McKay and Ms. Ferg filed a Charter notice alleging a breach of A.R.’s right to counsel and the matter was stayed by the Crown prior to trial.